čas: 19.4.2021 05:00:02

 Biodegradable and biocompatible polymer systems show numerous applications in both human and veterinary medicine.
 We have recently developed and patented multiphase polymer systems based on thermoplasticized starch (TPS), polycaprolactone (PCL), titanium dioxide based nanoparticles (TiX) and antibiotics (ATB).
 Morphology and properties of these systems can be adjusted by their composition and targeted phase structure modification during the processing.
 TPS/PCL/ATB systems can be employed in treatment of strong local infections such as osteomyelitis.
 The project comprises preparation of the above systems (by melt mixing), optimization of their phase structure (targeted modification of processing conditions), characterization of their morphology (electron microscopy), properties (macro- and micromechanical properties), and participation in medical tests in collaboration with local hospital (FN Motol; treatment of local infects, biodegradability).

-Multifunctional hybrid metal-organic frameworks for Li-ion batteries and fuel-cell applications: synthesis, structure and ionic dynamics.
+MOF and COF materials for Li-ion batteries: synthesis, structure and ionic dynamics.

 NMR crystallography of active pharmaceutical ingredients